 If you are a non-EEA national already working in Ireland on a valid work permit you may apply for a Green Card permit provided you meet the criteria.
 You must return your work permit with your new application for a Green Card permit.
 If you are not eligible for a Green Card permit you may apply to renew your work permit when it expires.
 (If you are renewing your work permit the new arrangements apply as regards fees and duration of work permit.
 The list of ineligible categories applies only to new applications for work permits.)

 The Intra-Company Transfer Employment Permit allows senior management, key personnel and trainees who are foreign nationals working in an overseas branch of a multi-national company to transfer to the Irish branch.
 The employee must be earning at least €40,000 a year (trainees must be earning at least €30,000 a year) and have been working for the company for a minimum of 12 months.
 An intra-company transfer permit may be granted for a maximum of 2 years initially and may be extended to a maximum of 5 years.
-An employee who has held an Intra-Company Transfer Employment Permit for a year may apply for a Green Card or a work permit, provided they meet the normal criteria.
+An employee who has held an Intra-Company Transfer Employment Permit for a year or a trainee may apply for a Green Card or a work permit, provided they meet the normal criteria.

 Holders of Intra-Company Transfer Employment Permits do not accrue rights for the purposes of long-term residency.